- Blood Drives

 Curative Testing at the Township

-The Woodlands Township is a host location for COVID-19 testing provided by Curative, Inc. Testing takes place seven days a week, from 8 a.m. to 6 p.m., through May 31, 2021, at three locations in The Woodlands.
+The Woodlands Township is a host location for COVID-19 testing provided by Curative, Inc. Testing takes place seven days a week, from 8 a.m. to 6 p.m.

 The test is a painless oral-fluid swab, an alternative method to nasopharyngeal or brain swabs in testing for COVID-19.
 The entire Curative test is performed without having to come into close contact with others.
 Curative representatives wear personal protective equipment (PPE) and The Woodlands Township asks that participants wear a mask while at the testing location.